z4yx/pam_rssh/README.md

 ## Development Status

-It's a preliminary version now.
-Test and feedback are needed.
+It's ready for production use, and has been tested on production servers for over a year.
+More tests and feedback are welcome.

 Currently supported SSH public key types:
 - RSA (with SHA256 digest)